 What if we aren’t married yet?

 That’s great.
 If you are in a love relationship or living together, couples counseling can help prevent some of the problems you might not be aware of before you are married.
 You can also get clear on your expectations and improve your communication skills which will help in your relationship now and into the future.
+It’s never to early to seek couples counseling.
+Click here if you would like to read more about premarital counseling.

 I’m skeptical about my partner’s ability make a change